SAP/ui5-webcomponents/docs/5-development/07-typescript-in-UI5-Web-Components.md

 }
 ```

-Note the usage of `!` to tell Typescript that this variable will always be defined,
-since Typescript does not know that the framework will create a special getter for it.
+**Note:** we use `!` to instruct the Typescript compiler that the variable will be initialized with a default value different than `null` and `undefined`, since the Typescript compiler does not know about the component lifecycle and the fact that the framework will initialize the `design` class member.

 ### Defining slots (`@slot`)